 An existing surface water drainage network on the site discharges to the watercourse on the western side of the site at 2 locations.
 Most of this network will be retained and incorporated into the proposed surface water network for the Proposed RBSF Component.
-The proposed network will be designed to include sustainable drainage systems and attenuation measures as outlined in Volume 2, Section 3: Description of Proposed Upgrade Project.
+The proposed network will be designed to include sustainable drainage systems and attenuation measures as outlined in Volume 2, Chapter 4: Description of the Proposed Project.